 There is a higher incidence of cruciate ligament ruptures in cats who are overweight.

-Cats with a ruptured cruciate ligament most commonly present with rear limb lameness, he may also hold the affected limb off the ground.
-Symptoms may be sudden onset if an injury or trauma is the cause or slowly progress over some time.
+Cats with a ruptured cruciate ligament most commonly present with rear limb lameness.
+The cat may also hold the affected limb off the ground.
+Symptoms can be sudden onset if an injury or trauma is the cause or slowly progress over some time.

 - Decrease in activity